Minimally invasive glaucoma surgery (MIGS)

 What is MIGS?

-MIGS or minimally invasive glaucoma surgery is the latest advance in surgical treatment for glaucoma.
-This type of surgery has been implemented for cases where medication has not proven to be effective enough in reducing intraocular pressure and in slowing the progression of this condition.
+MIGS or minimally invasive glaucoma surgery is one of the latest advances in surgical treatment for glaucoma.
+This type of surgery has been implemented for cases where medication has not proven to be effective enough in reducing intraocular pressure and in slowing the progression of glaucoma.
 Your doctor will determine which technique would work best for reducing the production of aqueous humour (fluid), which causes an increase in intraocular pressure, based on your needs and on the condition’s progression.

 What is MIGS for?